Cybersecurity laws and legislation (2024 update)

 The European Union has enacted several data privacy laws to protect the personal information of its citizens.
 The General Data Protection Regulation (GDPR) is one of the most important regulations to be aware of, as it sets out the requirements for collecting, storing, and processing personal data.

 MSPs who operate in the EU must ensure their systems adhere to GDPR standards and be prepared to face hefty fines if found in violation.
+Some of the key features of the GDPR involve the following:

-• Providing clear and transparent information on how data is being collected, stored, and used.
+• Providing clear and transparent information on how data is being collected, stored, and used

-• Establishing protocols for responding to data breaches.
+• Establishing protocols for responding to data breaches

-• Ensuring data is only kept for as long as necessary.
+• Ensuring data is only kept for as long as necessary

 The United Kingdom